ec-jrc/lisflood-model/3_optLISFLOOD_overview/index.md

 Besides the standard LISFLOOD output (which is discharge and soil moisture), the user has the option to receive all kind of additional output files.
 The table below lists all currently implemented output options and their corresponding defaults.

-In the LISFLOOD settings file (<span style="color:red"> **INSERT LINK TO SETTINGS FILE HERE**</span>.) the 'lfoptions' element gives you additional control over what LISFLOOD is doing.
+In the LISFLOOD settings file the 'lfoptions' element gives you additional control over what LISFLOOD is doing.
 As with the simulation options also the output options are implemented as switches with "1" corrisponding to "on" and "0" to "off".
 This way you can tell the model exactly which output files are reported and which ones aren't.
 You can activate as many options as you want (or none at all).
 Remember that each option generally requires additional items in the settings file.
 For instance, if you want to report discharge maps at each time step, you will first have to specify under which name they will be written.
 The template settings file that is provided with LISFLOOD always contains file definitions for all optional output maps and time series.

-<span style="color:red"> **Actually the output option and so many others are still missing.
-We have to make the check that all options are described!**</span>.)

 ***Table:*** *LISFLOOD additional reporting options.*